 Online estate agents can be a great money-saving option when you're selling your house, but you should be aware of the pros and cons of these services before making a decision.

 - Convenience: it can sometimes be easier to get hold of online estate agents.
-Their call centres are open during evenings and weekends, so they are able to deal with queries outside of working hours (although some high street agents may offer this level of service too).
+Their call centres are open during evenings and weekends, so they are able to deal with queries outside of working hours (although some high-street agents offer this, too).

-- Flexibility: packages can be tailored to your specific requirements, and you can often track viewings and feedback online (although some high street agents offer this, too).
+- Flexibility: packages can be tailored to your specific requirements, and you can often track viewings and feedback online (some high-street agents also offer this).

 - Freedom to use multiple agents: generally, there is no contract period, which means you can instruct other estate agents if you wish.